-Where to get an ISO image used to create a Windows 10, 8.1 and 7 installation DVD or flash drive
+Where to get an ISO image used to create a Windows 10 and 8.1 installation DVD or flash drive

-If Windows 10, 8.1 and 7 gets irrecoverably hosed somehow and you are unable to restore a recent system backup or system image, Microsoft provides the installation files for every version in the ISO image format directly from its website.
-Note that the downloads are large, so a broadband connection is required.
+If Windows 10 gets irrecoverably hosed somehow and you are unable to restore a recent system backup or system image, Microsoft provides the installation files in an ISO image format directly from its website.
+Note that the download is large, so a broadband connection is required.

 Apart from creating an install DVD or flash drive, all you need is your Windows Product Key.
 Always use ISOs downloaded from Microsoft.
 If you use a BitTorrent site, the ISOs can be infected with malware.
 The DVD and flash drive must have a capacity of at least 4GB and be empty, because any erasable files on the media are deleted.

-PC manufacturers, such as Dell and HP, use OEM versions of Windows that can only be used on the first computer a copy is installed on.
+PC manufacturers, such as Dell and HP, use OEM (Original Equipment Manufacturers) versions of Windows that can only be used on the first computer a copy is installed on.
 The letters OEM are in the Product Key.

 If you use one of the Windows ISOs provided by Microsoft to reinstall Windows on a computer using an OEM licence, it probably won’t activate.
 If that is the case, you will have to phone Microsoft’s Support to get an activation code.